Kampong Pengiran Siraja Muda Delima Satu

 Kampong Pengiran Siraja Muda Delima Satu is a village in Brunei-Muara District, Brunei, and a neighbourhood in the capital Bandar Seri Begawan.
 The population was 2,354 in 2016.
 It is one of the villages within Mukim Berakas 'A'.
 The postcode is BB5113.

-Name
+Etymology

 Pengiran Siraja Muda Delima Satu (or Delima Satu Pengiran Siraja Muda) is the primary name for this neighbourhood.
 It is composed from the merger of two names, 'Pengiran Siraja Muda' and 'Delima Satu'.
-However, the shorter two names are still commonly used to refer to the place.

 'Pengiran Siraja Muda' is named after the initial residents which emigrated from Bakut Pengiran Siraja Muda, a neighbourhood in the riverine settlement of Kampong Ayer.
 Meanwhile, 'Delima Satu' comes from the Malay term which translates as 'Delima One' and means area one of Delima settlement.
 The settlement area, which also included Pancha Delima, is named after delima or pomegranate that had been grown in the backyard of Awang Sugut bin Mahat's home, who eventually became the first village head for the settlement.

+The person entrusted to lead the village at that time as the first Ketua Kampong Awang Sugut bin Mahat.
+After Awang Sugut died in 1957 and in 1958 Pengiran Haji Buntar bin Pengiran Sulaiman took over the duties as the head of the village.
+While leading the village, Pengiran Haji Buntar suggested that the names of Kampung Delima Satu and Pengiran Siraja Muda should be united and his proposal was approved until today it is known as Kampung Delima Satu Pengiran Siraja Muda.
+Before it was called Kampung Delima Satu, the village was known as Kampong Sungai Agat which was inhabited by land people whose occupation was farming.

+In fact, the name was also approved when on 14 January 1964, Sultan Omar Ali Saifuddien III through the Brunei-Muara District Officer approved the proposed name.
+Since then, the official name of Kampong Delima Satu Pengiran Siraja Muda.
+This date is based on the date registered from the Brunei and Muara District Officer whose official declaration certificate is still kept by Pengiran Haji Tajuddin bin Pengiran Haji Buntar (son of the late Pengiran Haji Buntar bin Pengiran Sulaiman).